algorithm-archivists/algorithm-archive/contents/approximate_counting/approximate_counting.md

     <img  class="center" src="res/deltas.png" style="width:100%" />
 </p>

+Note: the $$y$$-axis to this figure is in logscale, which is why it looks like a straight line.

 Before leaving this section, it's important to note that the highest anyone can count with this method in base 2 using an 8-bit register is $$5.79 \times 10^{76}$$.
 That's great!
 Way, way better than 255, but we can still go higher with a different base of logarithm.